Patrick Magee (Irish republican)

 Patrick Joseph Magee (born 1951), often referred to as the Brighton bomber, is a former Provisional Irish Republican Army (IRA) volunteer.
 In 1984 he planted a bomb in the Grand Hotel, Brighton, targeting Margaret Thatcher, the Prime Minister, and her Cabinet; the bomb killed five people.

 Early life and IRA career

 Patrick Magee was born at Belfast and moved with his family to Norwich aged two.
 Returning to Belfast in 1969 aged 18, in 1972 Magee joined the Provisional IRA; a suspected terrorist, he was interned without trial at Long Kesh between June 1973 and November 1975.

-Magee married fellow Republican activist Eileen McGreevy in 1977, divorcing in the 1990s.
+Magee married fellow Republican activist Eileen McGreevy in 1977.
+The couple eventually divorced.
 In August 1997, he married an American, Barbara Byer.

 Brighton hotel bombing

 The plot to bomb the Grand Hotel started as an act of revenge for the stance the British Government had taken over the 1981 Irish hunger strike.

 Magee had stayed in the Grand Hotel Brighton under the false name of Roy Walsh four weeks previously, during the weekend of 14–17 September 1984.
 He planted the bomb, with a long-delay timer, in the bathroom wall of his room, number 629.
 The bomb exploded at 2:54 a.m. on 12 October 1984, killing five people and injuring 34.
 Magee was arrested in the Queen's Park area of Glasgow on 22 June 1985 with four other IRA members, including Martina Anderson, while planning other bombings in England.
 In April 2023 the Scottish Special Branch officer in charge was interviewed and gave an account of the operation and arrests: "I've seen Magee on television a couple times since then and he still thinks he did the right thing, but I've always thought I'd like to meet him again and see what he has to say."

 At his trial in September 1986, Magee received eight life sentences, with the judge branding him "a man of exceptional cruelty and inhumanity".

 In August 2000, Magee admitted to The Guardian that he carried out the bombing, but did not accept he left a fingerprint on the registration card, claiming "If that was my fingerprint I did not put it there".
 While in prison, Magee read Politics and Modern Art, graduating BA with first-class honours (The Open University) and received a PhD degree (Ulster University), examining the representation of Irish republicans in Troubles fiction.